Eschatologue/CM_wiki/docs/glossary.md

 ### Temporary Hit Points

 Temporary Hit Points are granted by certain effects and act as a buffer against losing real Hit Points.

 ---

-----8<---- [start:unarmed-strike]

-### Unarmed Strike

-Instead of using a weapon to make a melee attack, you can use a punch, kick, head-butt, or similar forceful blow.
-In game terms, this is an Unarmed Strike—a melee attack that involves you using your body to damage, grapple, or shove a target within 5 feet of you.

-Whenever you use your Unarmed Strike, choose one of the following options for its effect.

-***Damage.*** You make an attack roll against the target.
-Your bonus to the roll equals your Strength modifier plus your Proficiency Bonus.
-On a hit, the target takes Bludgeoning damage equal to 1 plus your Strength modifier.

-***Grapple.*** The target must succeed on a Strength or Dexterity saving throw (it chooses which), or it has the Grappled condition.
-The DC for the saving throw and any escape attempts equals 8 plus your Strength modifier and Proficiency Bonus.
-This grapple is possible only if the target is no more than one size larger than you and if you have a hand free to grab it.

-***Shove.*** The target must succeed on a Strength or Dexterity saving throw (it chooses which), or you either push it 5 feet away or cause it to have the Prone condition.
-The DC for the saving throw equals 8 plus your Strength modifier and Proficiency Bonus.
-This shove is possible only if the target is no more than one size larger than you.

-----8<---- [end:unarmed-strike]

----